SuperOfficeDocs/superoffice-docs/docs/mirroring/mirroring-task.md

 so.client: online               # online, web, win, pocket, or mobile
 ---

-# About the database Mirroring Task
+# The database Mirroring Task

 The Operation Center schedules the database Mirroring Task, running it periodically for each customer and application instance.